13 Great Reasons to Visit New Zealand

 Tiny, out-of-the-way Stewart Island lies off the South Island at the very, very bottom of New Zealand.
 It’s a place where Kiwis have their summer homes and go to escape the hustle and bustle of, well, I guess Auckland (there’s not too much hustle and bustle in New Zealand).
 The town has maybe a dozen buildings; the coastline dotted with private homes and boats.

-Come here to see dolphins and do some single-day or multiday treks.
+Come here to see the wildlife or do some single-day or multiday treks.
 If you aren’t into hiking, you don’t need more than a day or two here, unless you really want some peace and quiet, in which case, stay forever.

 12. Chill Out in Christchurch